bauer-alex/APCtools/paper/paper.md

 based on the included `travel` dataset, containing data from the German Reiseanalyse survey -- a repeated cross-sectional study comprising information on German travelers between 1971 and 2018.
-Focus is on the distances of each traveler's _main trip_ -- i.e. each traveler's most important trip in the respective year -- and how these distances change over the temporal dimensions.
+Focus is on travelers between 14 and 89 years and the distance of each traveler's _main trip_ -- i.e. each traveler's most important trip in the respective year -- and how these distances change over the temporal dimensions.